Zaurtime/smart_cctv/README.md

 * Navigate to heroku and create an account
 * Click the new button in the top right corner
-* Select create new app
+* Select create a new app
 * Enter app name
 * Select region and click create app
 * Click the resources tab and search for Heroku Postgres